GRAVITATION

 Assuming that \(R<{3\over 2}R_s\), this is the limiting case where the radial coordinate \(r\) of \(p\) entering from infinity asymptotically reaches « from above » the value \(r_0=r_2=r_{crit}={3\over 2}R_s\) and \(p\) moves to a circular orbit of radius \(r_{crit}\) around the massive object.
 This orbit is unstable: as seen previously, if \(r\) becomes greater than \(r_{crit}=r_0\), \(p\) continues towards infinity, and if \(r\) becomes less than \(r_{crit}=r_2\), \(p\) follows a trajectory towards the point \(O\) center of the massive object and reaches the latter.
 If \(R>{3\over 2}R_s\), \(p\) impacts the massive object when \(r= R\).

-Note that the massive object is not necessarily a black hole, since a compact object of radius \(R\in ]R_s,{3\over 2}R_s[\) allows the circular orbit of \(p\) described above.
+Note that the massive object is not necessarily a black hole, since a compact object of radius \(R\in ]R_s,{3\over 2}R_s[\) allows the circular orbit of \(p\).

 Case \(b<b_{crit}\) or \(\Delta<0\)